 In many ways, the Commodore RAM expansion units worked like expanded memory worked on the IBM PC.
 You defined a block of memory and you swapped it with the contents of the extra RAM.
 A special chip in the cartridge, the 8726 REC chip, did the work.
 The REC could move memory around at a rate of 1 megabyte per second, which was incredibly fast for anything in the Commodore 8-bit world.

 Commodore made three models: the 128K model 1700, the 256K model 1764, and the 512K model 1750.
 The 1764, as the name suggests, was designed for the C-64.
 It came with a heavy-duty power supply big enough to power the 64 and extra RAM.
 The 128’s stock power supply could already handle the additional memory.
 Commodore intended the 1700 and 1750 for use with the 128.
-There was a small timing difference between the two machines, so the 1700 and 1750 had a resistor at position R4 that the 1764 lacked.
+There was a small timing difference between the two machines, so the 1700 and 1750 had a resistor at position R4, in the upper left corner of the board, that the 1764 lacked.
 In practice, people used whichever expansion unit they could get with whichever computer they had.

 What was it good for?